mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 ##### Python Changes
-We need to make a few minor adjustments to our Python implementation of the PassThruStage.
-First, we import the CppConfig along with the new morpheus_example Python module we created in the previous section.
+We need to make a few minor adjustments to our Python implementation of the `PassThruStage`.
+First, we import the `CppConfig` along with the new `morpheus_example` Python module we created in the previous section.
 ```python
 from morpheus.config import CppConfig
 ```